thewca/wca-regulations/wca-regulations_2012.md

 ## Article 3: Puzzles
 - 3a) Competitors must provide their own puzzles for the competition.
 Competitors may borrow puzzles from other competitors.
     - 3a1) Competitors must be present and ready to compete when they are called to compete for a round.
 Penalty: disqualification from the event.
-[ACTION: Guideline: can be disqualified if they try to take too long to practice or trying to use another competitor's puzzle after them.]
 - 3b) Puzzles must be in fully operational, such that normal scrambling is possible.
 - 3c) Polyhedral puzzles must use a colour scheme with one colour per face in the solved state.
 All puzzle variations must have moves, positions and solutions functionally identical to the original puzzle.
 - 3d) Puzzles must have coloured stickers, coloured tiles, textures or painted/printed colours.
 Textured puzzles must have uniform texture patterns on all exposed faces.